Lampese/Lampese/README.md

 # Lampese / 东灯
-### A first-year computer science student at Wenzhou-Kean University.

 - 💻 ~~Using ArchLinux/NixOS and KDE Plasma.~~ Now changed to MacOS.
 - 🏆 Have experience in OI(Olympiad in Informatics).